0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 _THAT'S IT_

 notes:

+# Drop Code

 THAT'S IT.
 This isn't the function signature, this is the function.
 It has NO BODY.

-Drop is a function that takes any type of input parameter and just does nothing with it, meaning that when it finishes, immediately, the compiler cleans up the memory of whatever was passed in.
+Drop is a function that takes any type of input parameter and just does nothing with it, meaning that when it finishes, immediately, rust will clean up the memory of whatever was passed in.

 This function is not magic:

 Because `_x` is moved into the function, it is automatically dropped before the function returns.
+Using rust's normal move semantics.

 ---

 ## [std::convert::identity](https://doc.rust-lang.org/std/convert/fn.identity.html)